• Skip to primary navigation

 The Elephant Trunk Nebula

 This vista is organized around the star cluster Trumpler 37.
-It’s visible in dark sky as a misty patch at the bottom of the ‘crooked house’ that makes up the outline of the constellation.
-It spans about three full-moon diameters.
-One of the youngest known clusters in the galaxy, it formed just 3 million years ago and contains more than 400 stars.
+Visible in dark sky as a misty patch at the bottom of the ‘crooked house’ that makes up the outline of the constellation, it spans about three full-moon diameters.
+One of the youngest known clusters in the galaxy, Trumpler 37 formed just 3 million years ago and contains more than 400 stars.
 In a telescope, visually, this sprawling arrangement of stars looks a little like a four-leafed clover.
 It’s quite a pleasing sight in a pair of binoculars or small wide-field telescope.

-New star clusters often overlap with residual hydrogen gas and dust from which they formed, and Trumpler 37 is no exception.
-While extremely difficult to see visually, the complex and colorful nebula IC1396 envelops the cluster and makes for an excellent target for astrophotographers.
+New star clusters often overlap with residual hydrogen gas and dust from which they formed and Trumpler 37 is no exception.
+While extremely difficult to see visually, the complex and colorful nebula IC 1396 envelops the cluster and makes for an excellent target for astrophotographers.
 The roughly circular nebula spans about three degrees – about six full-moon diameters.
-The vast cloud of hydrogen that makes up IC1396 gains its energy from the immense and powerful O-type star HD206267 near the geometric center of the nebula.
+The vast cloud of hydrogen that makes up IC 1396 gains its energy from the powerful O-type star HD 206267 near the geometric center of the nebula.
 Bright knots of glowing gas fleck the nebula, and images reveal inky-dark globules of dust where new stars form and continue to add to the ranks of the cluster.
 The most striking knot, the Elephant Trunk, looks like a long finger of darkness with a bright rim where the radiation from bright new stars collides with cold gas.
+The structure spans about 20 light years.
+The Elephant Trunk is also included as vdB 142 in Canadian astronomer Sidney van den Bergh’s catalog of some 500 nebula.

 Share This: